space-wizards/website-content/content/post/22-11-30-progress-report-38.md

 One of the hallmarks of Space Station 13 is the wide variety of roleplaying servers with different expectations and standards for how players should behave.
 To facilitate this in SS14, we've written a new, stricter roleplaying-focused ruleset.
 It's now live on the server Salamander, which is now denoted in the server list as `[US West RP]`.
 This will not replace the existing rules on our other servers, nor the custom rulesets of community servers.

-TODO: Screenshot of RP rules page on Salamander.
+You can find the full, extended version of the rules on our [wiki](https://wiki.spacestation14.io/wiki/Server_Rules).

 {{< newsection >}}
 ### Extended Rework & Ramping Event Scheduler